Performance-based advertising

-Performance-based advertising, also known as pay for performance advertising, is a form of advertising in which the purchaser pays only when there are measurable results.
-Performance-based advertising is becoming more common with the spread of electronic media, notably the Internet, where it is possible to measure user actions resulting from advertisement.
-Performance Marketing is different from Brand Marketing which focuses on awareness, consideration and opinions among target consumers.
+Performance Marketing, also known as pay for performance advertising, is a form of advertising in which the purchaser pays only when there are measurable results.
+Its objective is to drive a specific action, and advertisers only pay when that action, such as an acquisition or sale, is completed.

+Performance-based advertising is becoming more common with the spread of electronic media, notably the Internet, where it is possible to measure user actions resulting from advertisements.
+Performance marketing is different from Brand Marketing which focuses on awareness, consideration, and opinions among target consumers.

+Performance marketing is an integral part of an overall marketing strategy, and its effectiveness can be influenced by other promotional methods such as branding, media advertising, guerrilla marketing, and more.
+To assess the overall effectiveness of marketing activities, marketers analyze these influences further using tools like Brand Lift or similar metrics.